 The total receipts for these ten years aggregate \$3, 122, 141.
 37 1, 709, 477.
-20

-The net earnings

-The annual interest charge is about
+20 The net earnings The average per annum of the net earnings for the ten years was 141, 266, 42 The annual interest charge is about 00.000,121 only value it possessed.

 The stock of the Denver Pacific had no intrinsic value whatever.
-The railroad, however, formed a connecting link between the Kansas Pacific at Denver and the Union Pacific at Cheyenne, and this circumstance gave to the stock, as representing the control of this link, the only value it possessed.
+The railroad, however, formed a connecting link between the Kansas Pacific at Denver and the Union Pacific at Cheyenne, and this circumstance gave to the stock, as representing the control of this link, the